myriadrf/LimePSB-RPCM/docs/reference/v1.3/clock.rst

   | R8           | PCIE_SMB_CLK  | PCIE_PPS_OUT  | Clock signal input from mPCIE expansion board (XTRX)                                  |
   +--------------+---------------+---------------+---------------------------------------------------------------------------------------+

-LimePSB-RPCM board has several on-board crystal oscillator (XO) options that may be used as source for clock buffers (LMK00101).
+LimePSB RPCM board has several on-board crystal oscillator (XO) options that may be used as source for clock buffers (LMK00101).
 By default voltage controlled oven compensated crystal oscillators (VCOCXO) XO1 and XO6 are populated.
 Optional voltage controlled temperature compensated crystal oscillators XO2 – XO5 and XO7 – XO10 (VCTCXO) are not populated by default.
 All these XOs may be tuned by DAC (16-bit IC36 default or 8-bit IC38) or phase detector (IC37).
 Clock network components are listed in table 12.

 .. list-table:: Table 12.
-LimePSB-RPCM clock distribution network components
+LimePSB RPCM clock distribution network components
    :header-rows: 1

    * - Designator